|

 not follow up on the reform agenda, carving out its own policy platform

+largely through pumping liquidity into the rural sector.
 Ammar has been arguing against an interest rate rise, which added more

 costs to both the corporate sector, which borrows money through corporate